mike14747/next-with-auth/README.md

 It even has different levels of access for the different private routes (user vs admin).

+I'm using client-side authentication on some secure pages, but am using middleware to secure the protected2 and admin pages.
+Actually, the admin page is using both.

+Right now the only type of sign in is using **Credentials**.
+I'd like to add a few other types of options at some point.

 ---

 ### Starting this project